If you are looking to get to know others in the church, we have many opportunities for connecting and involvement!

 This new group has formed as a result of research that shows Parkinson’s patients benefit from vocal training.
 They meet on Monday mornings and perform during the worship service twice a year.

 Attend a social event

 Throughout the year, the spirit often moves us to plan different events just for the fun of it!
 Recently we have hosted a late-winter costume party for adults, a game and dessert night for families and a spring fling and fall frolic for preschoolers.
-In the past we have organized contra dances, candlepin bowling and FCC Day at a Worcester Bravehearts game!
+In the past we have organized contra dances, candlepin bowling, game nights and FCC Day at a Worcester Bravehearts game!